g3lasio/owlfenc/replit.md

 # Legal Document & Permit Management Platform

 ## Overview
 This project is an advanced AI-powered legal document and permit management platform featuring Mervin AI, an autonomous intelligent agent.
-Mervin AI is designed to execute complex multi-step tasks without manual intervention, transforming from a simple chatbot into an intelligent agent capable of generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
-The platform integrates intelligent authentication, robust user registration, and secure access controls to deliver a revolutionary solution for legal document and permit management.
-Its vision is to streamline complex legal and permit processes, offering significant market potential by automating tasks traditionally requiring extensive manual effort.
+Mervin AI transforms from a simple chatbot into an intelligent agent capable of executing complex multi-step tasks such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
+The platform aims to streamline complex legal and permit processes by automating tasks, offering significant market potential.

 ## User Preferences
 - Respuestas técnicas y detalladas cuando se requiera análisis